Adopted: 15th August 2018

 7. Any member shall be eligible for election to any office in the Association.

-9. The subscription fees for Seconded members shall be two (2), six (6) monthly payments.
-The amount of the subscription fees shall be determined by the members from time to time in a General Meeting.
+10. The subscription fees for Seconded members shall be paid in two (2), six (6) monthly payments or one (1) yearly payment.
 This money is to be paid in advance and receipted by the Association Treasurer.
 The Membership Officer shall forward notice of payment due to the member.

 a.
 Any member so resigning shall be liable for any outstanding subscriptions which shall be recovered as a debt due to the Association.